Market Outlook

 Warm Water Lobster Tails:

 The season is closed in Brazil, Honduras, and Nicaragua.
 The season in the Bahamas and Florida closed on March 31st.
-Inventory levels are under pressure as customers switch from very expensive Cold-Water Lobster to Spiny Lobster, though prices on Spiny Lobster still represent an excellent value.
+Inventory levels have been cleared by significant amounts due to customers shifting from Canadian to Spiny Lobster.
+Prices on Spiny Lobster still represent an excellent value to it’s northern cousins, but the differential is decreasing.
 Short Term: Steady Pricing, trending to firm.

 higher